OpenSAGE/OpenSAGE/README.md

   You can purchase [Command & Conquer: The Ultimate Collection through Origin](https://www.origin.com/twn/en-us/store/command-and-conquer/command-and-conquer-the-ultimate-collection/ultimate-collection).
 * No reverse engineering of executable binaries has taken place.
 The code in this project was written based on reading data files, and observing the game running.
 In some cases (for example refpack decompression) the code was written based on specs available on the Internet.
+* No assets from the original games are included in this repo.

-In summary: it's just me, trying to understand some data files that I have on my computer, in order to make sure that I can continue to play a game that I love, on new and future platforms.
+In summary: it's just me, trying to make sure that I can continue to play a game that I love, on current and future platforms.
 I believe this puts the project in the clear, legally speaking.
 If someone at EA disagrees, please talk to me.

 A note on the name: while Command & Conquer is a trademark of EA, SAGE is not (as far as I can tell, based on a US trademark search).
 "OpenSAGE" seems like a good way to make it clear what the project is about, without infringing on trademarks.